Almost a decade spent of clinical studies underlining the claims of our product

 Oxidative stress & nrf2 activation

-The original hypothesis was that this anti-oxidative effect would also be useful for people conducting intense exercise.
+The original research hypothesis was that this anti-oxidative effect would also be useful for people conducting intense exercise.
 It is well-established that antioxidants can protect muscles during intense exercise - therefore it wasn’t farfetched that oxidative stress would be decreased.
 In addition, due to the high bioavailability of isothiocyanates compared to other potential nrf2-activators (~75% vs 1-2%), the effect was hypothesized to be strong.

 Rectangle_14.png